Overview

 Pattern by Etsy lets sellers take their existing listings from Etsy and use them on their own customized website hosted within the Etsy platform.

-According to the latest 2022 statistics on Etsy, There are around 4.4 M Etsy shop owners around the world: artisans, creators, and vintage lovers in need of a place to sell their work.
+According to the latest 2023 statistics on Etsy, there are circa 4.4 M Etsy shop owners around the world: artisans, creators, and vintage lovers in need of a place to sell their work.

 But once their business has grown, they often find themselves migrating to an e-commerce platform.
 Why?
 Because it’s much more rewarding to have a customer purchase from the creator’s website rather than simply “from Etsy” or any other marketplace.